 \subsection{Effect of Symmetry Regularization in Simulation}

 Based on the experimental setup described above, we evaluate the effect of EquiBim in simulation by comparing policies trained with and without the symmetry-consistent regularization under identical conditions.
-Performance is measured by the average success rate across the eight RoboTwin tasks listed in Table~\ref{tab:overall_EquiBim}, where Joint denotes joint-space action representation and EE denotes end-effector-space action representation.
+Performance is measured by the average success rate across the eight RoboTwin tasks listed in Table~\ref{tab:overall_EquiBim}, where Joint denotes the joint-space action representation, while EE denotes the end-effector action representation.

 As shown in Table~\ref{tab:overall_EquiBim}, EquiBim consistently improves performance across all observation--action settings.
 The largest gain is observed in the Image + Joint configuration, where the success rate increases from 34.1\% to 43.6\%, corresponding to an improvement of +9.5\%.
 Image + EE also improves by +2.7\%.
 In comparison, point cloud--based settings exhibit more moderate gains of +4.4\% (Point Cloud + Joint) and +3.3\% (Point Cloud + EE).